flor14/make-example-pipeline/README.md

-## Run Data Analysis pipeline with a Shell script or Makefile
+## Run a Data Analysis pipeline with a Shell script or Makefile
 adapted from [Software Carpentry](http://software-carpentry.org/)

 This example data analysis project analyzes the word count for all words in 4